romeritto/hranol/README.md

 ## Teaser
 ```
-$  hranol -m "mask.png" -s 1.5 "Run 10-38-11"
+$  hranol -m "particles/mask.bmp" -s 1.1 "monitor"
 ```
-Command applies mask `mask.png` to each image from target folder `Run 10-38-11`.
-It also computes the average of all images and subtracts it from each image with factor `1.5`.
-All resulting images are saved to `fltrd_Run 10-38-11` folder created inside `Run 10-38-11`.
+Command applies mask `mask.png` to each image from target folder `monitor`.
+It also computes the average of all images and subtracts it from each image with factor `1.1`.
+All resulting images are saved to `fltrd_monitor` folder created inside `monitor`.

 ## Prerequisites
 You will need: